pluralsight/guides/in-review/microsoft-net/asp-net-mvc-using-ajax-helpers-with-razor-partial-views/article.md

 ## Code

-The power of ASP.NET MVC Ajax Helper classes is their ability to provide functionality similar to that of a client-side framework without imposing the development overhead.
-With relatively little code a developer can leverage knowledge of C# to provide flexible, responsive user interface elements.
+ASP.NET MVC Ajax Helper classes provide functionality similar to that of a client-side framework without imposing the development overhead.
+With relatively little C#, a developer can create flexible, responsive user interface elements.

 ### Components summary

-Separation of concerns and the constraint that HTML pages cannot have nested views both dictate that the **Customer/Edit** view does not have its own view model.
-Instead, each form section of the view is composed of a partial view with its own view model.
+Separation of concerns and the constraint that HTML pages cannot have nested views both dictate that the **Customer/Edit** view cannot have its own view model. **Instead, each form section of the view is composed of a partial view with its own view model.**

 In **BlipAjax**, the accompanying example solution, the application tiers are located in different projects, as follows: